 Babcock Ranch Preserve in Punta Gorda is an ideal spot for avid birders and outdoor enthusiasts to admire some of the native species of birds commonly found in Florida.
-Our swamp buggy eco tour is a 90-minute safe adventure that takes you around the ranch and offers a great variety of wildlife spotting including an extensive insight on the history of the preserve.
+Our swamp buggy eco-tour is a 90-minute safe adventure that takes you around the ranch and offers a great variety of wildlife spotting including an extensive insight into the history of the preserve.
 This is a great opportunity to build keen awareness and curiosity in your kids.

 Flamingoes and Roseate Spoonbills

 If you are lucky, you might be able to see a Flamingo.
 They are usually harder to spot than Roseate Spoonbills.
 While their status as a native bird of Florida continues to be debated, they have been increasing in numbers the last few years.

 Flamingos are often mistaken for Roseate Spoonbills because of their pink color.
 An easy way to differentiate them is by their longer necks and feet, and their downturned black bill.